-There should be adequate indoor and outdoor play space for the number of children being cared for.
-Play equipment should be appropriate for the child's developmental level and in good repair.
+There must be adequate indoor and outdoor play space for the number of children being cared for.
+Play equipment must be appropriate for the children's developmental levels and in good condition.
 The home must have a working telephone landline (not cell phone), and at least one hardwired (not cordless) telephone.
 Each child must have his/her separate crib, cot or bed.
 All sleeping areas must have working smoke alarms.

 Children must be supervised by an adult at all times.
 There should be opportunity for vigorous outdoor play as well as indoor activities.
-Adequate, age-appropriate play materials should be available.
+Adequate, age-appropriate play materials must be available.

 The provider should work with the parents to establish rules and limits for the child.
 Providers should be aware of modern theories of discipline and may never use methods that are physically, verbally or emotionally abusive.